CES Home / Conferences / CES - Past Conferences

 January 12-13, 2006 - Palm Beach Gardens

 Climatic change in Florida today is a combination of cyclic fluctuations, primarily natural in origin, and long-term trends responding to human-induced changes in the atmosphere.
 Notwithstanding the ongoing debate about causes, Florida is impacted by climatic change and needs to address current and future impacts in many sectors of government and the economy.
 On January 12-13, 2006 a workshop was convened to begin to address these issues and determine appropriate actions.
 This report summarizes its findings.
 While many impacts of climate change were discussed, the following were determined to be the most important: Sea level change, current and projected; Parallel changes in storm surge; Precipitation changes; Increased climate extremes (hurricanes, flood, drought); Water supply and water quality changes; Temperature changes, particularly winter changes in central and northern Florida; Impacts on agriculture; Impacts on health; and Impacts on coastal communities.
+View the Summary Report from this workshop.

 Florida Dry Prairie Conference